abh/geodns/README.md

 `dig -t a test.example.com @127.1 -p 5053`

+### Command options

+Notable command line parameters (and their defaults)

+* -config="./dns/"

+Directory of zone files (and configuration named `geodns.conf`).

+* -checkconfig=false

+Check configuration file, parse zone files and exit

+* -interface="*"

+Comma separated IPs to listen on for DNS requests.

+* -port="53"

+Port number for DNS requests (UDP and TCP)

+* -http=":8053"

+Listen address for HTTP interface.
+Specify as `127.0.0.1:8053` to only listen on localhost.

+* -identifier=""

+Identifier for this instance (hostname, pop name or similar).

+It can also be a comma separated list of identifiers where the first is the "server id" and subsequent ones are "group names", for example region of the server, name of anycast cluster the server is part of, etc. This is used in (future) reporting/statistics features.

+* -log=false

+Enable to get lots of extra logging, only useful for testing and debugging.

 ## WebSocket interface

 geodns runs a WebSocket server on port 8053 that outputs various performance